tcarland/scala-parseopts/README.md

 ## Using ParseOpts

-The project has a GitHub based Maven Repository, which would need an entry to either maven settings or the project pom.
-However, this currently requires authentication by GitHub.
+The project has a GitHub based Maven Repository, which requires authentication by GitHub.
+This generally involves configuring settings.xml and the project POM.
 ```xml
   <repositories>
       <repository>